Phylliade/ikpy/tutorials/ikpy/plotting.md

 # Plotting a target with your chain
 For inverse kinematics, it can be useful to display the target of your chain along of your chain.
 To achieve this, just pass a 3D vector to the `target` parameter of the `plot` method.

+The target will appear as a red dot, slighlty bigger than the dots of the links.